Issac-art75/Advanced_Keylogger/README.md

 # Advanced_Keylogger
 # AIM
-  To track kids activity(below 18) for legitimate purpose by recording keystrokes, audio, screenshots, clipboard data and System information
+  To track kids activity(below 18) for legitimate purpose by recording keystrokes, audio, screenshots, clipboard data and System information and send this information over the email to check whether kid is indulging himself in bad activities.

 # COMPONENTS REQUIRED
-  1. Pycharm IDE
+  1) Pycharm IDE
-  2. Downloading necessary packages/libraries:
+  2) Downloading necessary packages/libraries:
      * email
      * smtplib
      * socket